 So, what's a sufficient level of vitamin D supplementation?
 In an online article Vitamin D for Chronic Pain by Stewart B. Leavitt, MA, PhD, adapted from his peer-reviewed research report, Vitamin D--A Neglected 'Analgesic' for Chronic Musculoskeletal Pain in June, 2008 the current recommendation for vitamin D (1000 IU per day) is outdated.
 Dr. Leavitt proposes most healthy adults and children need at least 1,300-1,700 IU/day and people with chronic musculoskeletal pain could benefit from 2,400-2,800 IU or more per day of cholecalciferol vitamin D3 from supplementation of D3 and multivitamin (See Table 5 in above link).

-Professor of Pediatrics Bruce Hollis, PhD, at the Medical University of South Carolina has shown pregnant and lactating women need at least 5,000IU/day, not 1,000.
+In a 2015 study, Professor of Pediatrics Bruce Hollis, PhD, at the Medical University of South Carolina has shown pregnant and lactating women need an optimal 6,400IU/day, not 1,000.

 On November 30, 2010 the Institute of Medicine’s (IOM)Food and Nutrition Board (FNB) reported that vitamin D toxicity might occur at an intake of 10,000IU/day.